 New research is showing that customer loyalty might be more dependent on your employees’ 'human competencies' than you might think.

 In 2011 the CEB Sales Leadership Council, published a study which aimed to measure the components of customer loyalty.
-The results were fairly disruptive...
-In The Challenger Sale: Taking Control of the Customer Conversation (1/10/2012), Matthew Dickson and Brent Adamson refers to the research conducted: “CEB had surveyed well over 5,000 individuals at members’ clients’ customer organizations — everyone from business owners and C-suite executives to end users, purchase influencers, procurement officers, and even third-party consultants— in order to determine what exactly they’re looking for in a business-to-business supplier”.
+The results were fairly disruptive.
+In The Challenger Sale: Taking Control of the Customer Conversation (1/10/2012), Matthew Dickson and Brent Adamson refers to the research conducted: “CEB had surveyed well over 5,000 individuals at members’ clients’ customer organisations — everyone from business owners and C-suite executives to end users, purchase influencers, procurement officers, and even third-party consultants— in order to determine what exactly they’re looking for in a business-to-business supplier”.
 They identified four categories important to customer loyalty and measured the relative impact of each category on overall loyalty.
-The four categories can be seen below, or on the published graph (see figure 4.1)
+The four categories can be seen below:

 Which of these categories would you guess impact most on customer loyalty?

 Most would answer: Company and brand or Product and service delivery The truth is that these categories make up a combined 38% of customer loyalty.
 That is small, given the amount of attention companies pay to differentiating their products and their brands.
 The overwhelming impact belongs to the Sales experience category, which makes up 53% of customer loyalty.
 This category is largely impacted by the human interaction between the customer and representatives of the company.
 If your employees are focused on the client, can relate to them and ad value to their lives, chances are higher that your client will think twice before defecting to a competitor.
 This is a long story to highlight our point:

 It is a business requirement, (obvious though it might be) that your employees get along with your customers, and each other for that matter.